 3. Search engine marketing campaign

 Since most new visitors now find websites using search engines, launching search engine marketing campaigns is a great way to drive potential customers to your site.
+By carefully selecting the keywords you bid on, search engine marketing (commonly called paid search by marketing professionals) can be one of the most effective lead generation channels a company can have.

 Upwork is an online marketplace that matches businesses with freelancers—and the company drives a lot of traffic to its site using search engine marketing.

 The campaign is a great example of matching search intent with paid search engine advertising to help drive traffic to a website.
+As shown in the image above, there is often high competition as other companies, Fiverr in this example, will try to bid for the same keywords.
+It is important to prioritize the most relevant searches.

 4. Social media marketing campaign